3rd Eye

 Lens Diameter

-field of focus is.
+focus is.
 Diameter is represented in millimeters (mm).
-The
+The larger the diameter

-iris and a fixed diameter.
-Higher-end cameras have separate lenses
+fixed diameter.
+Higher-end cameras have separate lenses that must be

 Digital Security Camera Types